nikki-experiments/dev-setup/README.md

 Then check to see if node is installed by running: `node -v`.
 Check if npm is installed by running: `npm -v` Note 1: I didn't have issues but if you do, don't use homebrew and install manually.
 Note 2: If you need to use different node versions on your machine install [nvm](https://github.com/creationix/nvm) (node version manager).
+Check to see it has been installed by running: `command -v nvm`.

 #### Install Node Modules